 Entities are already making their way into video search through basic Knowledge Graph panels in YouTube Search.

 Here you’ll see a search for “Seahawks,” an American football team, produce a Knowledge Graph style result that includes game highlights, as well as related NFL teams.

 Integrating Video into Your Content Strategy

 Given the growing interest of audiences in video content and Google’s recent and on-going enhancements, video content production is an area where many SEO programs are under-investing.
 This underinvestment is due, in part, to a limited perspective on how video SEO works, reducing its value to SERP features, instead of the broader implications of the intent-driven weighting of different content forms.

-In some ways, traditional text-based blogging, which is at the core of most SEO programs’ content marketing strategies, is an “old man’s game” (or old woman’s).
+In some ways, traditional text-based blogging, which is at the core of most SEO programs’ content marketing strategies, is an “old man’s game” (or old woman’s) and is giving way to vlogging.
 As Google improves their determination of user intent, it’s important for us to not only think of how we’re meeting a searcher’s intent from a content perspective but also from its form.